Loading…

 Players who treat vendors as shops rather than relationship tracks spend more credits overall.
 The early investment in relationship XP reduces effective item costs permanently.

-Lance — augments and medical supplies.
-Lance unlocks advanced augments through relationship progression.
-The augments available at higher Lance tiers meaningfully change raid survivability and are worth the investment.
-Medical supply stock also improves — relevant if you're running any content where healing is the limiting factor.
+Lance (armor and medical supplies.
+Lance unlocks better armor pieces and healing gear through relationship progression.
+The survivability gear available at higher Lance tiers meaningfully changes how much punishment you can take, and his medical supply stock improves too) relevant if you're running any content where healing is the limiting factor.

 Match material type to vendor for every sale: